 The Floorplanner view allows zooming in and out, to see more or less details respectively.
-There are several ways to change the zoom level: with the mouse scroll wheel, the ( ) Zoom In and ( ) Zoom Out buttons in the toolbar, and keyboard shortcuts are the most frequently used.
-See the task Zooming the Floorplanner In and Out (see page 295) for complete details.
+There are several ways to change the zoom level:

+- 1. Use the mouse scroll wheel. - 2.
+Use the (🔍) Zoom In and (🔍) Zoom Out buttons in the toolbar. - 3.
+Use keyboard shortcuts (most frequently used).

+See the task Zooming the Floorplanner In and Out (see page 304) for complete details.